unbit/uwsgi.it/snippets/apache.md

 Configuration
 =============

-Edit $HOME/etc/apache2/ports.conf to bind on unprivileged ports (like 8080) and remove ssl/gnutls modules from mods-enabled directory (if any)
+Edit $HOME/etc/apache2/ports.conf to bind on unprivileged ports (like 8080) and remove ssl/gnutls modules from mods-enabled directory (if any).
+Remove mod_rpaf too if you plan to use the high-performance mode (see below)

 Edit $HOME/etc/apache2/sites-enabled/000-default to set your DocumentRoot